 Put your money where your mouth is

 “Sign up for a program or a class that makes you make a commitment to going.”

 Suck it up

 “As Nike says: Just Do It,” she says.
 “You will thank yourself and feel better about it once you’re done.
 We all know once we are up, out of bed, and have gotten the workout in how much better we feel about ourselves.”

 Need to see this early-morning motivation in action?
-Vinciguerra teaches spinning at Club Fit in Briarcliff and Spincredible in Ardsley.
-She also teaches a F.I.T.
-Circuit class at Fit House in Ardsley.
-For that, “you get your strength and cardio training in one class,” she says.
+Check out Fit House in Ardsley, which Vinciguerra owns.
+She recommends the Speed / Strength / Endurance sessions, where “you get your strength and cardio training in one class,” she says.
 “The class combines dynamic warm-up, resistance training, cardio intervals, core work, and mobility training using TRX Suspension Trainers, kettlebells, battle ropes, Rip Trainers, ViPRs, Slastix bands, BOSU, and much more.
 A Performance IQ Smart Studio Heart Rate Monitoring System is used to give clients feedback and monitor and display heart rate, heart rate training zones, and caloric expenditure in every class!”
 Now that’s something to get you going in the morning.